-So you’ve fallen in love with the Maine Coon breed and spent hours scrolling the internet looking at hundreds of Maine Coon kittens for sale.
+So you have fallen in love with the Maine Coon breed and spent hours scrolling the internet looking at hundreds of Maine Coon kittens for sale.

 If you are feeling a little stressed out and confused by this process, do not worry!

 Purchasing an animal can often be a pretty daunting process because there are so many options available to you.